 ANNIE PONY DOB 1996

-Heidi came with her friend Star from a neighbour's farm.
+Khaleesi came with her friend Rhaegal from a neighbour's farm.
 She is a small Belgian Draft horse.
-Her owners both passed away suddenly and she and Star were left to fend for themselves.
-Heidi used to be a working horse and was trained to pull a wagon.
-She is gentle and sweet and made fast friends with the rest of the herd, although she prefers the company of Star.
-Both girls are in good physical condition and are loving all the attention from visitors, caretakers and volunteers.
+Her owners both passed away suddenly and she and Rhaegal were left to fend for themselves.
+Khaleesi used to be a working horse and was trained to pull a wagon.
+She is gentle and sweet and made fast friends with the rest of the herd, although she prefers the company of Rhaegal.
+Both girls are in good physical condition but need a lot of work on their feet.
+They are loving all the attention from visitors and volunteers.

 NOAH ST. PYRENEES DOB October 2017

-This 130lb sweetheart is a St. Bernard/Great Pyrenees cross and came from a family who downsized and found that their new home was not a good fit for this pup, who needs a lot of space to run and loves to be outdoors.
+This 150 lb sweetheart is a St. Bernard/Great Pyrenees cross and came from a family who downsized and found that their new home was not a good fit for this pup, who needs a lot of space to run and loves to be outdoors.
 Noah is loving his new digs and all his new barn friends.
 He has naturally taken on the role of guardian and protector of his realm.
-He really is a gentle giant and has found a fantastic playmate in Billie, another one of our rescue pups.
+He really is a gentle giant and has found a fantastic playmate in two of our other rescue pups.